ArundeepChohan/Ideas/Course-Planning/Langara-Login-and-Transcript-Recovery/README.md

 • It allows the user to sign automatically into Langara using Selenium and retrieve their transcript.

-• Uses Webdriver, Chromedriver, asserts, waits, and expected conditions in order to verify web page navigation.
+•  Follows the TestNG framework by using several web drivers (Chrome, Firefox, IE), asserts, expected conditions, and waits in order to verify web page navigation.

 • Web elements to focus clicking and to pull data from with built-in functions like find element(s) with using XPath or other identification like their id